Dual-comb correlation spectroscopy of thermal light: Abstract

-\paragraph{LHR versus DCCS} While heterodyne techniques such as LHR and DCCS are not as sensitive as direct detection, they are essential for applications requiring phase-sensitive detection, such as synthetic aperture imaging.
-Thus, an important comparison is between these heterodyne techniques.
-We compare the following three cases: channelized LHR, hybrid swept and channelized LHR, and channelized DCCS.
+\textbf{Comparing Comb-Based Thermal Light Detection} Heterodyne techniques such as LHR and DCCS, while not as sensitive as direct detection, are essential for applications requiring phase sensitivity such as synthetic aperture imaging.
+See Supplementary Note \ref{supp: comparison} for a detailed SNR comparison of direct and heterodyne detection methods, including Echelle spectrographs, grating monochromators, and Michelson interferometer-based Fourier transform spectrometers, alongside LHR and DCCS.

+Here we compare implementations of LHR and DCCS to understand the complex trade-space of sensitivity (SNR), technological maturity, and realistic technical practicalities.
+First, we compare the quantum-limited frequency domain SNR for these techniques, listed in Table \ref{table:SNR}, where $\Delta \nu$ is the spectral resolution in hertz, $\tau$ is the total averaging time in seconds, and $N$ is the number of resolved frequency bins per detector.
+Note that $N$ is a measure of optical to electronic spectral compression, which is crucial when measuring 10s of THz wide optical spectra.

+In channelized LHR (Table 1 and Fig. \ref{fig: LHR vs DCCS}a), each $\Delta \nu$-sized spectral section of thermal light is dispersed onto a single detector; thus $N$ is always 1, and the SNR does not scale with $N$ by definition (Eqn.
+6).
+In swept LHR (Fig. \ref{fig: LHR vs DCCS}b), a single detector captures a wide band of thermal spectra as the CW local oscillator is swept in frequency, but the SNR is lowered by $1\sqrt{N}$ versus channelized LHR due to spectral dead time (Eqn.
+7).
+DCCS (Fig. \ref{fig: LHR vs DCCS}c) captures the full broadband thermal spectrum simultaneously on a single detection channel, coming at a cost of $1/\sqrt{2}N$ over channelized LHR (Eqn.
+8).

+In practice, due to the aforementioned $1/\sqrt{N}$ or $1/N$ penalty of spectral multiplexing on a single detection channel, some degree of channelization is necessary for measurement across broad optical bandwidths.
+For a realistic comparison of implementations, we compare the following three cases: channelized LHR, hybrid swept and channelized LHR, and channelized DCCS.

-Channelized LHR (Fig. \ref{fig: LHR vs DCCS}a) is a compelling candidate for the most sensitive measurements, since the SNR is constant as the number of resolved spectral bins ($N$) rises.
-In other words, there is no SNR penalty for increasing the number of resolved spectral bins.
-However, this can only be accomplished by matching one photodetector (and rectification circuit--see Fig. \ref{fig:comparison}d) to each spectral bin.
+\textit{Channelized LHR} (Fig. \ref{fig: LHR vs DCCS}a) is a compelling candidate for the most sensitive measurements due to its high SNR \cite{Ireland2014}.
+As mentioned earlier, there is no SNR penalty for increasing the number of resolved spectral bins (increasing optical bandwidth measured).
+However, this can only be accomplished by matching one photodetection chain to each spectral bin.
 For high resolution detection over broad optical bandwidths, this requirement presents significant technical challenges.
 For example, consider a 10 THz (80 nm at 1550 nm) section of optical bandwidth over which one desires 1 GHz resolution.
 A $f_r = 1$ GHz frequency comb may span this bandwidth; however, this measurement would also require a complex, low loss system for de-multiplexing 10,000 channels built on a high resolving power (R = 200,000) spectrometer.
 In addition, this would require 10,000 balanced detectors, rectification circuits, and digitization channels.